jacob-moses/jacob-moses.github.io/cv.md

 ### Publications
 ::: {custom-style=Publications}
-A. Arnold-Forster, **J. Moses**, and S. Schotland (eds.), “Wounded Healers and the Politics of Wellbeing: Healthcare Practitioners’ Emotions in 20th Century Anglo-America,” special issue of _Journal of The History of Medicine and Allied Sciences_ (in preparation).
+**In preparation:** A. Arnold-Forster, **J. Moses**, and S. Schotland (eds.), “Wounded Healers and the Politics of Wellbeing: Healthcare Practitioners’ Emotions in 20th Century Anglo-America,” special issue of _Journal of The History of Medicine and Allied Sciences_.

-**J. Moses**, “Authenticity and Authentication in Sex-Reassignment Surgery: Judgments on the Birth and Death of the Gender Identity Clinic at Johns Hopkins Hospital, 1965–1979” (under review at _Isis_).
+**Under review at *Isis*:** **J. Moses**, “Authenticity and Authentication in Sex-Reassignment Surgery: Judgments on the Birth and Death of the Gender Identity Clinic at Johns Hopkins Hospital, 1965–1979.”

 K. Saha, J. B. Hurlbut, S. Jasanoff, A. Ahmed, A. Appiah, F. Baylis, G. Bennett, G. Church, G. Cohen, G. Daley, K. Finneran, W. Hurlbut, R. Jaenisch, L. Lwoff, J. P. Kimes, P. Mills, **J. Moses**, B. S. Park, E. Parens, R. Salzman, A. Saxena, T. Simoncelli, O. C. Snead, K. S. Rajan, R. D. Truog, P. Williams, and C. Woopen, “Building Capacity for a Global Genome Editing Observatory: Institutional Design,” _Trends in Biotechnology_ 36, no. 8 (2018): 741-743.